MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-sv-plan.md

 ## Deployment planning

 Windows Sun Valley is developed with Windows 10 as its foundation, enabling you to plan, prepare, deploy, and manage Windows Sun Valley with the same tools and methods that you use for Windows 10.
-As you integrate Windows Sun Valley into your environment, there will be some unique but familiar considerations as you work with a mix of Windows 10 and Windows Sun Valley devices side-by-side.
+As you integrate Windows Sun Valley into your environment, there will be some unique but familiar considerations working with a mix of Windows 10 and Windows Sun Valley devices side-by-side.

 This article provides planning guidance to help you begin depoying Windows Sun Valley, specifically: